-In 2016, Saint Paul Police Chief Todd Axtell released 15 years of previously unseen data about traffic stops.
-Since then, the department has continued to release data about who is being stopped, where the stops are occurring and why officers are making the stops.
+The Saint Paul Police Department is committed to transparency.
+Each year, traffic stop data is released to the public.
+It explains who is stopped, where the stops are occurring and why officers are making the stops.

-- Most traffic stops occur in areas of the city from which the most 911 calls are made
+- Most traffic stops occur in areas of the city that have the highest number of 911 calls received

 - Most traffic stops occur in neighborhoods experiencing the highest levels of violent crime

 - Officers are most likely to issue citations for behavior that leads to crashes, injuries and death

 - Traffic stops help officers take illegally possessed guns off the streets—in 2022, 61 firearms were recovered during traffic stops